Emergency Fund Calculator

 Essential expenses are bills you must pay regardless of circumstances: rent/mortgage, utilities, groceries (not dining out), insurance, minimum debt payments, and transportation.
 Discretionary spending like entertainment, subscriptions, and shopping are not included because you would cut those in an emergency.

-Building an emergency fund before investing is a common recommendation.
+Many financial educators describe an emergency fund as the step that comes before investing.
 Without one, unexpected expenses may force you to sell investments at a loss — often during market downturns.
 Having 3-6 months of expenses saved helps you stay invested through market volatility.

 That depends on your income and expenses.
 Many people aim to save their emergency fund over 6-18 months.
 Even saving $200-500 per month adds up.
 The calculator shows you how much you need to save monthly to reach your target in your chosen timeline.